lamhq/tech-notes/pages/backend/python/syntax/exception.md

     print('y =', y)
 ```

-The `try` statement has another optional clause which is intended to define clean-up actions that must be executed under all circumstances.
+The `try` statement has another optional clause `finally` which is intended to define clean-up actions that must be executed under all circumstances.

 ```py
 try: